 Privacy is always a concern when you let any company access your personal information.

-As a user, you need to be aware of what information these companies collect and store and what they share with third parties.
+Users should be aware of what information these companies collect, store, and share with third parties.

-AncestryDNA stores DNA details and samples without using your name or other personal details.
+AncestryDNA stores DNA details and samples without using your name or other personal information.

 Note: Recently, 23andMe faced a massive hack that put the data of millions of people in jeopardy.
 Please review their policy in detail and talk to the customer care representatives for more clarity.